baonguy3n/MaestroBOT/README.md

 This repository currently contains:
 - `hand-tracking.py` — captures webcam video, recognizes hand gestures, and prints gesture info to stdout.
-- `music_controller.py` — launches `hand-tracking.py`, parses its printed gestures, and controls an MP3 using pygame.mixer.
+- `music_controller.py` — launches `hand-tracking.py`, parses its printed gestures, and controls an MP3 using python-vlc; it also provides a small Tkinter GUI.
 - `requirements.txt` — dependencies to install (see notes below).

 ## Overview